NilFoundation/zkLLVM/gitbook-docs/manual/getting-started/README.md

 A circuit is comprised of many `components.` A component is any piece of code that can be arithmetized into a circuit.

-Standard library types such as `int` , `long` are  supported.
+Standard library integral types such as `int` , `long` are  supported.
 The standard types of `int32_t` are the modified versions of a fork of std C++ library which the compiler includes internally.
 The user is hidden from this complexity.
-Some types such as `strings` are currently not supported (but will be in the future - see [limitations](../limitations.md)).
+Some types such as `strings` are currently not supported (but will soon - see [limitations](../limitations.md)).

 ```cpp
 [[circuit]] std::int32_t addition_std_example(